Freeport-McMoRan Inc. (NYSE:FCX) Shares Purchased by Mirador Capital Partners LP

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Chiron Capital Management LLC acquired a new stake in Freeport-McMoRan during the third quarter worth $26,000.
-Berman Capital Advisors LLC grew its stake in shares of Freeport-McMoRan by 96.2% in the third quarter.
-Berman Capital Advisors LLC now owns 2,178 shares of the natural resource company’s stock valued at $33,000 after buying an additional 1,068 shares in the last quarter.
-JustInvest LLC grew its stake in shares of Freeport-McMoRan by 5.6% in the fourth quarter.
-JustInvest LLC now owns 13,488 shares of the natural resource company’s stock valued at $34,000 after buying an additional 721 shares in the last quarter.
-Valeo Financial Advisors LLC grew its stake in Freeport-McMoRan by 65.0% during the 3rd quarter.
-Valeo Financial Advisors LLC now owns 2,277 shares of the natural resource company’s stock worth $36,000 after purchasing an additional 897 shares in the last quarter.
-Finally, CX Institutional grew its stake in Freeport-McMoRan by 50.5% during the 4th quarter.
-CX Institutional now owns 1,705 shares of the natural resource company’s stock worth $44,000 after purchasing an additional 572 shares in the last quarter.
-Institutional investors and hedge funds own 72.30% of the company’s stock.
+A number of other hedge funds and other institutional investors have also made changes to their positions in FCX.
+FMR LLC lifted its holdings in shares of Freeport-McMoRan by 94.4% in the 2nd quarter.
+FMR LLC now owns 9,118,532 shares of the natural resource company’s stock valued at $105,502,000 after purchasing an additional 4,427,692 shares during the last quarter.
+First Hawaiian Bank increased its position in Freeport-McMoRan by 148.1% in the 3rd quarter.
+First Hawaiian Bank now owns 69,235 shares of the natural resource company’s stock valued at $1,083,000 after acquiring an additional 41,333 shares during the period.
+Carroll Financial Associates Inc. increased its position in Freeport-McMoRan by 1,188.8% in the 3rd quarter.
+Carroll Financial Associates Inc. now owns 14,254 shares of the natural resource company’s stock valued at $222,000 after acquiring an additional 13,148 shares during the period.
+Deane Retirement Strategies Inc. acquired a new position in Freeport-McMoRan in the 3rd quarter valued at about $941,000.
+Finally, Assenagon Asset Management S.A. acquired a new position in Freeport-McMoRan in the 3rd quarter valued at about $4,281,000.
+72.30% of the stock is owned by institutional investors.

-In other news, VP C Donald Whitmire, Jr. sold 24,500 shares of the stock in a transaction dated Wednesday, November 11th.
-The shares were sold at an average price of $19.42, for a total value of $475,790.00.
-Following the completion of the transaction, the vice president now owns 70,242 shares in the company, valued at approximately $1,364,099.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Richard C. Adkerson sold 467,887 shares of the stock in a transaction dated Friday, December 4th.
-The shares were sold at an average price of $25.17, for a total transaction of $11,776,715.79.
-Following the completion of the transaction, the chief executive officer now owns 3,724,573 shares of the company’s stock, valued at approximately $93,747,502.41.
-The disclosure for this sale can be found here.
-Insiders sold a total of 977,387 shares of company stock valued at $24,508,456 in the last quarter.
-Insiders own 1.00% of the company’s stock.

-A number of brokerages have issued reports on FCX.
-Argus raised Freeport-McMoRan from a “hold” rating to a “buy” rating and set a $30.00 price target for the company in a report on Tuesday, January 5th.
-Morgan Stanley boosted their target price on Freeport-McMoRan from $19.00 to $28.00 and gave the company an “overweight” rating in a report on Thursday, December 10th.
-The Goldman Sachs Group initiated coverage on Freeport-McMoRan in a report on Wednesday, November 11th.
-They issued a “conviction-buy” rating and a $25.00 target price for the company.
-Johnson Rice initiated coverage on Freeport-McMoRan in a report on Wednesday, December 16th.
-They issued a “buy” rating for the company.
-Finally, Raymond James boosted their target price on Freeport-McMoRan from $19.00 to $30.00 and gave the company a “market perform” rating in a report on Friday, January 15th.
-Five research analysts have rated the stock with a hold rating, twelve have issued a buy rating and two have assigned a strong buy rating to the stock.
-Freeport-McMoRan presently has a consensus rating of “Buy” and a consensus target price of $21.00.
+Several equities analysts recently issued reports on FCX shares.
+Argus upgraded Freeport-McMoRan from a “hold” rating to a “buy” rating and set a $30.00 price target on the stock in a research report on Tuesday, January 5th.
+BMO Capital Markets increased their target price on Freeport-McMoRan from $19.00 to $23.00 and gave the stock an “outperform” rating in a research note on Friday, October 23rd.
+Johnson Rice assumed coverage on Freeport-McMoRan in a research note on Wednesday, December 16th.
+They issued a “buy” rating on the stock.
+B. Riley upped their price objective on Freeport-McMoRan from $30.00 to $32.00 and gave the stock a “buy” rating in a report on Wednesday.
+Finally, Citigroup downgraded Freeport-McMoRan from a “buy” rating to a “neutral” rating in a report on Monday, October 12th.
+Five analysts have rated the stock with a hold rating, twelve have given a buy rating and two have assigned a strong buy rating to the company.
+The stock has an average rating of “Buy” and a consensus target price of $21.00.

 Freeport-McMoRan Inc engages in the mining of mineral properties in North America, South America, and Indonesia.
 The company primarily explores for copper, gold, molybdenum, silver, and other metals, as well as oil and gas.
 Its assets include the Grasberg minerals district in Indonesia; Morenci, Bagdad, Safford, Sierrita, and Miami in Arizona; Tyrone and Chino in New Mexico; and Henderson and Climax in Colorado, North America, as well as Cerro Verde in Peru and El Abra in Chile.